Penang: Establishment and British rule

 George Town grew rapidly as a free port and a conduit for spice trade, diverting maritime commerce away from Dutch outposts in the region.
 In 1805, Penang became a separate presidency of British India, sharing similar status with Bombay and Madras.
 By 1808, George Town had established its local government, while the founding of the Supreme Court of Penang marked the birth of Malaysia's modern judiciary.
 In 1826, George Town was made the capital of the Straits Settlements which included Singapore and Malacca.
 As Singapore soon supplanted George Town as the region's premier entrepôt, Singapore became the capital instead in 1832.

 Despite its secondary importance to Singapore, George Town retained its importance as a vital British entrepôt.
 Towards the end of the 19th century, it became a major tin exporter and Malaya's primary financial centre.
 Penang's prosperity attracted a cosmopolitan population comprising Chinese, Malay, Indian, Peranakan, Siamese and migrants of mixed European-Asian lineage referred to as "Eurasians", and led to the development of hitherto rural areas such as Butterworth and Bukit Mertajam.
 However, the population growth created social problems such as inadequate sanitation, health facilities and rampant crime, culminating in street violence and rioting in 1867.

 The Straits Settlements became a British crown colony within the same year.
 Direct British rule led to improved law enforcement, and investments in health care and public transportation in Penang.
-Owing to enhanced access to education, active participation of Asian residents in municipal affairs and substantial press freedom, George Town was perceived as being more intellectually receptive than Singapore.
-The settlement attracted intellectuals and revolutionaries, including Rudyard Kipling, Somerset Maugham and Sun Yat-sen. In 1910, Sun selected George Town as the centre for the Tongmenghui's political activities in Southeast Asia, aimed at overthrowing the Qing dynasty.
+Due to the active participation of Asian residents in municipal and broader political affairs, as well as greater press freedoms, George Town was perceived as being more intellectually receptive than Singapore, which was often viewed as being overly pro-British and having lower levels of Asian political engagement.
+The settlement attracted various intellectuals and revolutionaries, including visits by Rudyard Kipling, Somerset Maugham, and Sun Yat-sen. Sun famously planned the Xinhai Revolution from Penang after relocating the headquarters of the Tongmenghui to George Town in 1910.
+The organisation had originally moved its regional operations from British Hong Kong to Singapore in 1906, before relocating again to Penang due to increased pressure from the British.
+Sun ultimately used George Town as the centre for the Tongmenghui's political activities in Southeast Asia, aiming to overthrow the Qing dynasty.